-I suffered with postpartum psychosis, or puerperal psychosis as it is also known, after the birth of my second child.
+I suffered from postpartum psychosis, or puerperal psychosis, after the birth of my second child.
 I would like to tell you about the treatment I received after my subsequent children were born.

 Varying levels of postnatal depression can be experienced.
-For some, the baby blues doesn’t seem to go away but the mood deteriorates further and after several weeks, a new mother or partner perhaps, recognizes that the mood is simply not picking up.
-It is also believed that the depression can start any time from the birth up to around a year later.
+For some, the baby blues don’t seem to go away- the mood deteriorates further and after several weeks, a new mother or partner perhaps, recognizes that the mood is simply not picking up.
+It is also believed that depression can start any time from the birth up to around a year later.

-For some women there may already have been a level of depression during the pregnancy and therefore not so surprising that the arrival of a new baby has made this depression worse.
-For some it may come as a complete surprise with no apparent warning.
+For some women, there may already have been a level of depression during the pregnancy, and therefore it's not so surprising that the arrival of a new baby has made this depression worse.
+For some, it may come as a complete surprise with no apparent warning.

 Things can get so bad that you even resent your baby or believe there is no love between the two of you.
 Everything simply gets on top of you and you feel a failure.
 This is postnatal depression.
 Treatment for postnatal depression depends on its severity but counseling and/or antidepressants are likely to be offered.
 It is thought to be caused by hormone levels but social factors, stress, history of depression and even those suffering bouts of pre-menstrual tension seem to be at risk.

 Around 0.02% of women develop this post-delivery condition.
 It is thought to be genetic and linked to sufferers of bipolar disorder and schizoaffective disorder.
 It can also set off these mental health disorders.
 It usually presents itself quite quickly in the first week or two after delivery but it is commonly seen within days.
 Symptoms are usually sudden in onset with extreme fluctuations in mood from mania to total withdrawal.
-Insomnia or wanting to sleep all the time, panicky, confused and lack of concentration are also common symptoms.
+Insomnia or wanting to sleep all the time, panic, confusion and inability to concentrate are also common symptoms.
 Avoiding the baby is usually evident.

 My Postnatal Depression and Psychotic Experience

 Early on in the unit, I wasn’t even aware that I had given birth to a baby.
-In fact I remember wondering why someone kept giving me a baby to look after!
-Several antidepressants and other medications were tried but in the end electro-convulsive therapy had to be used.
-After this I seemed to get slowly better but I was in hospital for over seven months.
+In fact, I remember wondering why someone kept giving me a baby to look after!
+Several antidepressants and other medications were tried but in the end, electro-convulsive therapy had to be used.
+After this, I seemed to get slowly better but I was in the hospital for over seven months.
 I did bond with my baby eventually and to this day he is very special to me.

 It is thought that hormonal changes have something to do with both postnatal depression and puerperal psychosis.
 Where both are concerned I can see the rationale that social factors could also put someone at greater risk.
 Once a baby is born there is a sudden drop in progesterone.
 This drop initiates the release of another hormone to bring on lactation.
 Oestrogen and cortisol levels fall also.
-What if this is the major cause for these postnatal conditions?
-Could it be that the social factors as causes in both postnatal depression and puerperal psychosis are merely an insult to the injury so as to speak?
+What if this is the major cause of these postnatal conditions?
+Could it be that social factors as causes in both postnatal depression and puerperal psychosis are merely insults to injury so as to speak?

-I happened to come across some information about a UK gynaecologist named Katharina Dalton.
-She saw a connection between premenstrual syndrome and postnatal depressionand had used natural progesterone on herself to find relief from premenstrual symptoms.
+I happened to come across some information about a UK gynecologist named Katharina Dalton.
+She saw a connection between premenstrual syndrome and postnatal depression and had used natural progesterone on herself to find relief from premenstrual symptoms.
 It worked.
 Although other professionals doubted some of her work, I felt I had nothing to lose and wrote to her.
 I told her of my depression, psychosis and the fact I was pregnant again.

 This lady wrote straight back to me and arranged through my general doctor for me to have progesterone injections and pessaries.
-I took my ampoules of progesterone with me into hospital.
+I took my ampoules of progesterone with me to the hospital.
 I had the first injection immediately after my baby was born.
 I believe I had an injection every day for up to ten days followed by progesterone pessaries for some weeks after.
-Not only did I not get puerperal psychosis but I didn’t get any amount of depression.
+Not only did I not get puerperal psychosis, but I didn’t get any amount of depression.

-I would suggest anyone who has had either postnatal depression or puerperal psychosis would be wise to talk to their doctor during any subsequent pregnancy about progesterone treatment to be arranged for immediately after the birth.
-You have nothing to lose and everything to gain by doing so.
-Selective serotonin re-uptake inhibitors (SSRIs) are used widely for postnatal depression, but there may not be a need if a more natural treatment is considered first.
+I would suggest anyone who has had either postnatal depression or puerperal psychosis would be wise to talk to their doctor during any subsequent pregnancy about using progesterone to prevent these conditions post-birth.
+Selective serotonin reuptake inhibitors (SSRIs) are used widely for postnatal depression, but there may not be a need if a more natural treatment is considered first.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.